carmenmartinbsc/gitkraken_workshop/README.md

-# Versioning your Data and Scripts
+# Versioning your Data and Scripts - corrected
+A hands-on workshop to demonstrate using GitKraken as a GUI client tot he Git Version control system

 January, 2020